-The Civilian Board of Contract Appeals (CBCA) decided this case.
+The Civilian Board of Contract Appeals (CBCA) decided this case involving E & A Restoration Inc. v.
+Department of the Interior, 2017 WL 3114028.
 As part of the General Services Administration (GSA), the CBCA hears various cases concerning federal agencies in the executive branch.
 Under the Contract Disputes Act(41 U.S.C.
 7101-7109), the CBCA conducts dispute resolution between government contractors and agencies.

 The CBCA was established on January 6, 2007, in accordance with Section 847 of the National Defense Authorization Act for Fiscal Year 2006.
 After its formation, the CBCA consolidated the authority of eight different governmental bodies – the contract appeal boards of the Departments of Housing and Urban Development, Interior, Labor, Energy, Transportation, Veterans Affairs and Agriculture as well as the General Services Administration.